-These applications include tests on background signals, i.e. signals where no evident earthquake or tsunami oscillation is present, and on records acquired during the generation and propagation of past events.
-With these analyses, we are able to characterise each technique in terms of their filtering capabilities for both high and low frequency disturbances.
+These applications include tests on background signals, i.e., signals where no evident earthquake or tsunami oscillation is present, and on records acquired during the generation and propagation of past events.
+With these analyses, we are able to characterize each technique in terms of their filtering capabilities for both high- and low-frequency disturbances.
 Tests on past events' signals allow us to quantify the detection rates of each technique and to evaluate how they would perform in an early warning setting through simple detection scores.
 Moreover, we propose simple possible criteria to determine optimal detection thresholds for each detection method, based exclusively on real OBPG data.

-The four techniques, which we will refer to as MOF, EOF, TDA and FIF for brevity, are described in their basic mathematical structure in section 2.
-Applications are then shown in section 3, in order to study how the techniques behave on signals with and without tsunamis.
+The four techniques, which we will refer to as MOF (short for Mofjeld), EOF, TDA and FIF for brevity, are described in their basic mathematical structure in Sect.
+2. Applications are then shown in Sect.
+3 in order to study how the techniques behave on signals with and without tsunamis.